Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Optional hike – moderate, 4-5 hours (about 6 miles) with 1,700’ elevation gain and loss.

-Today is free to rest and explore Chamonix, or you may join your guides for a “warm-up” hike up to the Aiguilles Rouges, with Lac Blanc as our destination.
-From Chamonix, our hike brings us up to the Aiguilles Rouges.
+Today is free to rest and explore Chamonix, or you may join your guides for a "warm-up" hike up to the Aiguilles Rouges, with Lac Blanc as our destination.
 As we hike along the Grand Balcony trail, we get a dazzling view of many of the highest peaks in the Alps, with spectacular views over the entire Chamonix Valley.
-We then return by cable car from La Flegere or continue hiking along the Grand Balcony to the cable car station at Planpraz.
-Dinner this evening is at our favorite restaurant in Chamonix.
+We then return by cable car from La Flégère or continue hiking along the Grand Balcony to the cable car station at Planpraz.
+You are free to enjoy local fare this evening in one of Chamonix's great savoyarde (regional) restaurants.

 Hotel l’Oustalet, Chamonix, France